Applications for the MSIR program

 Master of Science in Human Resources and Industrial Relations (MSIR)

-Ours is one of the earliest Human Resources programs established in the United States and is among a very limited number of human resources/industrial relations full-time day programs in the country.
-Our graduates are excellently positioned for a wide range of management positions, and our program has an exceptional placement record, enhanced significantly by our extensive alumni network and employer base.
+The WVU MSIR Program is one of the earliest Human Resources programs established in the United States and is among a very limited number of human resources/industrial relations full-time day programs in the country.
+Our graduates are excellently positioned for a wide range of management positions, and our program has an exceptional placement record that is averaging 90%.
+The MSIR Program is enhanced significantly by the extensive alumni network and employer base.

 A curriculum driven by employer needs